mercadopago/devsite-docs/guides/additional-content/reports/available-money/how-to-use.en.md

 >
 > Important
 >
-> As of December 12th, you will no longer be able to create new "Money withdrawn" reports.
-In order to keep tracking all the transfers, withdrawals and movements of your available money, [please use the "Releases" report.](https://bit.ly/3zCb1ye)
+> As of December 12th, you will no longer be able to create new Money withdrawn reports.
+In order to keep tracking all the transfers, withdrawals and movements of your available money, [please use the Releases report](https://bit.ly/3zCb1ye).
 ------------
 ----[mla]----
 > WARNING